huzaifahp7/huzaifahp7.github.io/_writing/04-20-2025-quote1-happysad.md

   - friends
 ---

+# A reminder for a friend in a season of transitions.

-This was during the Spring 2025 semester when a lot of my friends were worried for various reasons: graduation, job applications, finals, etc.
+Towards the end of the Spring semester, a lot of my friends were worried for various reasons such as job applications, graduation, finals, etc.
 However, a friend of mine was stressed about life without any particular reason.
-It was a period of transition and spring itself is a season of transition.

 Thinking about his situation, I wrote to him in the morning: